varabyte/kobweb/frontend/kobweb-silk-widgets/CONTRIBUTING.md

   type `@Composable () -> Unit`
     * The callback can be scoped, e.g. `@Composable PopupScope.() -> Unit`

+#### Boolean naming

+When naming booleans, we try to stick with the convention used Compose API widgets, which is to avoid using the `is` prefix for words that are already adjectives.

+For example, `enabled` and `checked`, not `isEnabled` and `isChecked`.

+However, sometimes a boolean parameter name is a noun, and in that case, we do use the `is` prefix.
+For example, `isDefault` and not `default`.

 #### Define a ComponentStyle

 You MUST define a `ComponentStyle` for it, even if empty, and set its prefix to `"silk"`